We receive pardon through faith in the atoning sacrifice of Christ.

 They don’t expect the law to cleanse them from sin.
 For there is no pardoning quality in the law to save the transgressors of the law.
 Thus they look to the atoning Sacrifice as their only hope, through repentance toward God.

-Moreover they look by faith toward our Lord Jesus Christ as the One who can save and cleanse the sinners from every transgression.
+Furthermore, they look by faith toward Christ as the One who can save and cleanse them from every transgression.

 - pardons their sins